MaazAdhoni/Go-DIgital-Assignment/README.md

-This is the assignment for go digital done by Maaz Adhoni
+This Project is done by Maaz Adhoni